acend/container-basics-training/content/en/docs/10/01/_index.md

 sectionnumber: 10.1
 ---

-Often you're going to use some kind of libraries, tools or dependencies during the build phase of your application that are not necessary during the execution time of the container.
+Often you're going to use some kind of libraries, tools or dependencies during the build phase of your application that are not necessary during the runtime of the container.
 We want to keep the actual artifact as independent and small as possible.
-So we often remove these dependencies in the docker build phase after the application itself is built.
+So we often remove these dependencies in the build phase after the application itself has been built.

-Since docker version 17.05 there is a solution for that problem: the so called multi stage-builds.

 In this lab you're going to learn how to use multistage builds and what they are good for.